Ledyard, Connecticut: Geography

 According to the United States Census Bureau, the town has a total area of 40.0 sqmi, of which 38.1 sqmi is land and 1.9 sqmi, or 4.62%, is water.
 Ledyard is situated north of Groton, and borders the east bank of the Thames River in southeastern Connecticut.
-The northern half of the Naval Submarine Base New London is located in the southwest corner of the town.
+The northern half of the Naval Submarine Base New London is located in the southwestern corner of the town.

 Ledyard is among the areas of the United States that was covered by a continental ice sheet during the last ice age.
 Therefore, Ledyard has its share of interesting glacial geology.
 The glaciers that covered Ledyard carried the many large boulders that are scattered around the town.
 The town has set aside land designated as a "Glacial Park", which consists of a section of end moraine and outwash deposits (containing kettles).
 This area encompasses a segment of the "Ledyard Moraine"—a clast-supported boulder deposit that is anomalous in nature.
 Examples of glacial erratics in Ledyard:

 The principal communities of Ledyard are Ledyard Center (also known as Ledyard Village) and the Gales Ferry section (including Christy Hill Estates, Devonshire Estates, Ferry View Heights, Glenwoods, Birdland, Sherwood Forest, and Woodridge Estates).
 Other minor communities and geographic areas are Aljen Heights, Barrett Park, Colonial Manor, Cranwood Homestead, Highlands, Lakeside, Lantern Hill, Long Pond, Parsonage Hill Manor, Presidential Estates, Quaker Town, and Stonehenge.
 The town also contains the Mashantucket Pequot Reservation, in the northeastern corner of the town.